 Is empty - Do not specify a value.
 Results include only records where there is no data.

-5. Can I search for partial Application ID or Candidate ID, similar to using a few letters to search for name?
+5. Can I search for partial Application ID or Candidate ID, similar to using a few letters to search for a name?

 7. When I use 'Scheduled At' to search for candidates, why don’t the results show candidates with calendar scheduled appointments?